aalderdyce1986/Python-Projects/README.md

 # Python-Projects
-This is a repository that is going to contain all of my finished Python Projects.
+This contains all of my Python projects I have been working on over the course of the past year or so.